-The Company has re-initiated its field evaluation program on Mirasol owned properties in the Mio Pliocene belt of Chile.
-First pass field evaluations are planned on four properties, two high sulfidation epithermal and two porphyry targets, as well as a second pass review on a fifth porphyry project.
+The Company has also re-initiated its field evaluation program on Mirasol owned properties in the Mio Pliocene belt of Chile.
+This year, first pass field evaluations were completed on three properties, two high sulfidation epithermal and one porphyry targets, as well as a second pass review on a second porphyry project.
+One additional field evaluation program is expected during this field season.
 This generative program has to date delivered several quality targets, as illustrated by Mirasol's multiple partnership agreements in this belt.